vaimalaviya1233/App-Toolkit-for-Android/docs/general/app-toolkit-library.md

 - Domain models for results, errors, navigation drawer items and reusable UI elements.
 - Composable UI components such as dialogs, text fields, carousels, snackbars and preference items.

+## Adaptive layout support

+- Material 3 window size classes are exported as API dependencies so apps using the toolkit inherit responsive layout tooling by default.
+- Use `rememberWindowWidthSizeClass()` from `core.utils.window` to query the current width class in composables and toggle between phone and tablet experiences without relying on orientation heuristics.

 ## Feature packages

 Each feature lives in its own package with actions, events, repositories, UI state and composables: